 Thanks to Indo-Korea Comprehensive Economic Partnership Agreement (IK-CEPA), There are significant export opportunities for several Indian products in Korean market including, mineral fuels / mineral oils, iron and steel, organic chemicals, aluminum and articles thereof, residues and waste from food industries, cotton products, and more.
 Knowledge of Korean could land you a plum job in a plethora of Indian export companies.

-Not only Indian and South Korean companies, but there are 100’s MNCs from India, USA, and Europe which hires Korean languages professionals for their office in India.
+Not only Indian and South Korean companies, but there are 100’s MNCs from India, USA, and Europe who hire Korean language professionals for their office in India.
 Jobs in these MNCs are related to accounting payables, translations, sales, purchase, technical writings, proofreadings, interpretation, to name a few.

-While salary depends upon the target language involved, the nature of the job, the technicality of the subject, the degree of the proficiency required for the task and of course the qualifications and experience of the person being hired.
+The salary depends upon the language, the nature of the job, the technicality of the subject, the proficiency.
+And of course, the qualifications and experience of the person being hired.
 In most cases, companies who look for specific field specialists with the ability to communicate in Korean usually given a language premium on top of the basic salary to the successful candidate.

 4. Improving business and personal relationship

-If you are interacting with any Korean speaking people working for an S.Korea based company like Samsung, LG, Hyundai, Kia, Posco, etc, learning the language will make you a more valuable asset to the company.
-In the event that the company plans to expand, your knowledge of the Korean language will put you ahead of others in consideration of any post in the company.
+If you are interacting with any Korean speaking people working for an S.Korea based company like Samsung, LG, Hyundai, Kia, Posco, etc. Well, then, learning the language will make you a more valuable asset to the company.
+If the company plans to expand, your knowledge of the Korean language will put you ahead of others in consideration of any post in the company.
 Those whom you have been interacting with would be quick to recommend you.